 * Jul 31, 2017 - Page under review

 Sasso di Toanella 2430 m is one of the finest peak of the Bosconero group and the second in height is Sasso di Toanella.
 It’s hidden between Sasso di Bosconero and Rocchetta Alta di Bosconero.
 For people who goes up to the “Forcella Toanella”, it appears suddenly as a huge tower with a typical dolomite shape.

 The walls are vertical on all sides, and only the homonymous notch permit an higher access to the walls.

 From here start its normal route that goes up through the few smooth rocky passages on the east side.
 Otherwise the peak could be visible towering among the neighbour peaks, only from far or from south.

-Sasso di Toanella is placed in the south side of the group.
+Sasso di Toanella is located in the South side of the group.
 It overhangs the "valle di Tovanella".
 But from this side starting from the village of "Termine di Cadore" the approach would be very long and unconfortable (2000 meters drop!).
-The best choice is come up from the valley of Zoldo and have a break at the refuge Bosconero.
+The best choice is come up from the valley of Zoldo and have a break at the Refuge Bosconero.